seabothsides/sbs/content/articles/6-best-ui-frameworks.md

 It's all covered in the documentation.
 They offer tried and tested components and layouts that will stick around.

-One of the impressive layout categories are [tiles].
+One of the impressive layout categories are [tiles](https://bulma.io/documentation/layout/tiles/).
 This offers a windows like layout perfect for displaying a lot of content in a more artsy style.

 ### Semantic HTML